MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-for-visio.md

 - Ent_O365
 - Strat_O365_ProPlus
 ms.custom: Ent_Office_ProPlus
-description: "Provides Office admins with an overview of how to deploy Visio to users in their organization."
+description: "Provides Office admins with an overview of how to deploy subscription and volume licensed versions of Visio to users in their organization."
 ---

 # Deployment guide for Visio